sajari/sdk-java/docs/QueryCollectionRequest.md

 # QueryCollectionRequest

-QueryCollectionRequest is a request to perform a search using a pipeline.
+A request to perform a search using a pipeline.
 ## Properties

 Name | Type | Description | Notes